metabrainz/musicbrainz-server/INSTALL.md

     some hoops.
 If you are running Windows we recommend you set up a Ubuntu virtual machine.

-    **This document will assume you are using Ubuntu for its instructions.**
+    **This document will assume you are using Ubuntu (at least 14.04) for its instructions.**

-2. Perl (at least version 5.10.1)
+2. Perl (at least version 5.18.2)

     Perl comes bundled with most Linux operating systems, you can check your installed version of Perl with:

         perl -v

-3. PostgreSQL (at least version 9.1)
+3. PostgreSQL (at least version 9.5)

     PostgreSQL is required, along with its development libraries.
 To install using packages run the following, replacing 9.x with the latest version.
+    If needed, packages of all supported PostgreSQL versions for various Ubuntu releases are available from the [PostgreSQL apt repository](http://www.postgresql.org/download/linux/ubuntu/).

         sudo apt-get install postgresql-9.x postgresql-server-dev-9.x postgresql-contrib-9.x